 Under a new amendment to the rent ordinance, a “Good Samaritan” landlord can rent to a tenant displaced by fire or public health/safety issue at the same rent the tenant was paying in the apartment from which he was forced to move, but only for an agreed upon period, not to exceed a year.
 A one-year extension can be granted to that agreement.
 After that period, the landlord can raise the rent up to market and evict, if the tenant doesn’t leave and the landlord wants him to.
 A city official (such as a fire or DBI inspector) must verify that the tenant was displaced.
 The Rent Board is still working out the details on this amendment, so stay tuned for updates.

-Under a new law, landlords have to issue regular reports to the city and to persons who are displaced by fires, indicating the progress of the reconstruction of the building and when tenants can enter to retrieve what they can and when they can re-occupy the unit.
+Under a law passed by the supervisors in 2016, landlords have to issue reports to the city and to persons who are displaced by fires, indicating, among other things, the progress of the reconstruction of the building and when they can re-occupy the unit.
+Link is here.

 Other bits and pieces about evictions

-Under CCC 1940.2, it’s unlawful for a landlord to threaten a tenant in order to force him to move or to interfere with his quiet enjoyment.
+Under CA Civil Code 1940.2, it’s unlawful for a landlord to threaten a tenant in order to force him to move or to interfere with his quiet enjoyment.

 A landlord can NOT demand rent, collect rent, issue a notice of rent increase, issue a notice to pay rent or quit, any of these things–IF THERE IS AN OUTSTANDING NOV (“notice of violation,” such as one from the Department of Building Inspections or the Health Department) for at least 35 days.
 We don’t recommend the withholding of rent, but if you should decide to do it, consult an attorney.
 We can provide you with a list of tenants rights attorneys in SF.